 The future of biofuels is very uncertain and some important decisions are pending that will have a major impact on the fate of the fuel, at least in Europe.

-The ILUC debate on indirect land use changes in the cultivation of energy crops has been putting producers into difficulty for some years and it is feared that the biodiesel climate balance calculated when an ILUC factor is included will not be sufficient to meet the 2017 emission reduction targets required by the EU (-50 percent CO2 compared to fossil fuels) and 2018 (-60 percent).
+The ILUC debate on indirect land use changes in energy crop cultivation has been causing manufacturers to struggle for several years and it is feared that the biodiesel carbon footprint calculated when an ILUC factor is included will not be sufficient to meet the 2017 emission reduction targets demanded by the EU (-50 percent CO2 compared to fossil fuels) and 2018 (-60 percent).
 That could mean the end of regenerative diesel produced in Europe.

 - Biodiesel from algae and jatropha is increasingly conquering civil aviation

 - Algae cluster in Brandenburg - Kerosene and biodiesel made in Senftenberg

 - Trough, tank or plate?
 Feed and biofuels also go in parallel